 AI Platform can run TensorFlow models in a managed and scalable way for both training and predicting, while adding features such as hyperparameter tuning.
 TensorFlow is a leading open source software (OSS) numerical library originally released by Google.

-Cloud Datalab offers Jupyter Notebooks as a service with added features to connect to GCP products such as BigQuery, Cloud Storage, or AI Platform, or to the Perception APIs such as the Cloud Natural Language.
-Data scientists can use Cloud Datalab to run interactive analytic sessions and connect the dots between all those products.
-Cloud Datalab includes other standard libraries such as NumPy or Pandas.
+Datalab offers Jupyter Notebooks as a service with added features to connect to Google Cloud products such as BigQuery, Cloud Storage, or AI Platform, or to the Perception APIs such as the Cloud Natural Language API.
+Data scientists can use Datalab to run interactive analytic sessions and connect the dots between all those products.
+Datalab includes other standard libraries such as NumPy or Pandas.

 x = pd.Series(df.avg_sentiment, name="sentiment") fig, ax = plt.subplots() ax.set_title("Avg.
 Sentiment For All Products") ax = sns.distplot(x, ax=ax)